 - Ask nearby businesses to make an announcement to alert the dog’s owner.

-- If the owner cannot be located, call your local police’s non-emergency number, or your local animal control or rescue league.
+- If the owner cannot be located, call the police or your local animal control or rescue league.

 - Many states are passing “hot car” laws to protect pets and penalize pet owners.
 Some even have laws protecting good samaritans who rescue pets in distress.
 Know the rules, and if your state or community doesn’t have any laws on the books, talk to your local representatives.

 Keeping pets safe is important to us at DogWatch.
 We hope this information helps keep many pets safe this summer and for many summers to come.